-Using Photoshop to add a border to your photo is faster and easier than you think.
+Using Photoshop to add borders to your photo is faster and easier than you think.
 Plus, there are several Photoshop borders to choose from, so you can add custom flair!
 Read on to learn how to add a border using Photoshop.

 How to Create a Solid Border

-Sometimes it’s best to choose a basic border.
-Whether you want to stick with classic white or choose a color that sets off elements of your image, a solid border can add a lot to a photo.
+Sometimes it’s best to choose a solid color border.
+Whether you want to stick with classic white or choose a color that sets off elements of your image, a border can add a lot to a photo.

 Step 1: Open Your Image in Photoshop

-Before adding a border in Photoshop, make sure you do any editing you want for your photo.
+Before adding a border in Photoshop, make sure you do any photo editing you want for your photo.
 If no editing is necessary, head to step three.

 Step 2: Flatten the Edited Image

 If you edited your photo, your file has different layers, so you need to merge, or flatten them.
 Go to the Layers Panel (bottom right side) and click on it.
-When the drop-down menu appears, you want to choose “Flatten Image.”
+When the menu appears, you want to choose “Flatten Image.”

 Step 3: Unlock the Image Layer

 To add a border, you may need to unlock the layer of your photo.
 If needed, do this through the Layers Panel.

 Click on Layers Panel (bottom right side) and search for your photo.
 A small padlock should appear next to the photo.
 Click on the padlock.

-Once you select the layer with your photo, it should appear as Layer 0, but you can rename it.
+Once you select the image layer, it should appear as Layer 0, but you can rename it.

 Step 4: Adjust Your Image Canvas Size to Accommodate A Border